AlexzanderFlores/WOKCommands/README.md

 `!prefix [NEW PREFIX]`

 The `NEW PREFIX` argument is optional, and omitting it will simply display the current prefix.
 By default WOKCommands uses "!" as it's command prefix.
-Configuration commands such as this one use the "!wok" prefix, however the "!" symbol will be changed when using this command.
-For example if a server owner changes their prefix to "?" then the command would then become `?prefix [NEW PREFIX]`.

 # Enable or Disable a Command

-Server owners might not want all features your bot comes with.
-It's important to allow them to enable or disable each command or feature.
-WOKCommands also comes with this functionality out of the box.
+Server owners might not want all commands your bot comes with.
+It's important to allow them to enable or disable each command, and WOKCommands comes with this functionality out of the box.

 Server owners can view all commands or features with the following command:

 `!commands`

-`!features`

-This will then display a message with all commands and features, as well as their enabled or disable status.
-Server owners can toggle a feature or command with the following command:
+This will then display a message with all commands, as well as their enabled or disable status.
+Server owners can toggle a command with the following command:

-`!command <COMMAND NAME> <enable | disable>`
+`!command <"enable" | "disable"> <Command Name>`

-`!feature <FEATURE NAME> <enable | disable>`

-_Note that "command" and "feature" are separated in these commands to allow you to use the same name for both a command and feature_

 # Configurable Required Roles